 Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.2.60 Very lowVery high 5

 Access Constraints This measures the level of humanitarian access constraints.3.0No constraintsExtreme constraints

-In Guidam Roumdji, 41,800 people pre-registered with the UNHCR and 35,000 registered at level 1 in July 2019.?
 The situation is dynamic, with many people returning to their homes over the border.
-The displaced are primarily living in host communities.?
-Without the additional arrivals, host communities lack basic services and economic opportunities in Maradi. ?
-Protection concerns are heightened, as armed groups have crossed the border and attacked communities on several occasions. ?
-Women and girls account for 59% of the displaced, at level 1 registration levels; a large proportion of those displaced are children. ?
+The displaced are primarily living in host communities.
+Prior to the influx of refugees, Maradi was already prone to disease outbreaks, such as cholera, and food insecurity.
+Protection concerns are heightened, as armed groups have crossed the border and attacked communities on several occasions.
+Women and children account for 90% of the registered refugees.?

 For more information on Northwest banditry in Nigeria, see the crisis page.

 No significant recent humanitarian developments.
 This crisis is being monitored by our analysis team.